-Instead of consider $H_0$ a free parameter we took $h = H_0 / (100 \, \text{km} \, \text{s}^{-1} \, \text{Mpc}^{-1})$ for simplicity since it is an adimensional parameter.
-The models considered here reduce to $\Lambda CDM$ for a certain value of their parameters.
-We want our models to reproduce $\Lambda CDM$ because, in that way we can assure with a degree of confidence that the models will pass the solar system tests, they will have stable cosmological perturbations, and will pass in general the theoretical and observational requirements.
-Of course, we cannot be sure that this will be the case, and hence future studies considering all these requirements need to be done, to determine the values of parameters and functions the $f(Q,T)$ can take.
-In the present work we will test the models at a background perspective. \\
+Instead of considering $H_0$ as a free parameter, we took $h = H_0 / (100 \, \text{km} \, \text{s}^{-1} \, \text{Mpc}^{-1})$ because it is dimensionless.
+The models considered here reduce to $\Lambda$CDM for an specific value of their parameters.
+We want this to happen {because it is the current standard model of cosmology.
+In a future work we will test these models outside of the $\Lambda$CDM wherear in the present work, we focused on testing the models at a background perspective using low-redshift data. \\

-At first, we need to find the form of the function $f(Q, T)$ that fully reproduces $\Lambda CDM$ not just in both the Friedmann equations and the density contents of $\Lambda CDM$ but that also satisfies the $\Lambda CDM$ stress-energy tensor conservation.
-Hence the $\Lambda CDM$ model should have $\Tilde{G} = 0$, and hence $\Lambda CDM$ model is a pure $f(Q)$ function.
-We will use the model given by \cite{ayuso2021observational} as the concordance model. \\
+First, we need to find the general form of the function $f(Q, T)$ that not only reproduces $\Lambda$CDM Friedmann equations and its density contents but, in addition, satisfies the $\Lambda$CDM stress-energy tensor conservation.
+Consequently, the $\Lambda$CDM sub-model should have $\Tilde{G} = 0$ and it is therefore a pure $f(Q)$ function.
+We used the model given by \cite{ayuso2021observational} as the concordance model. \\